dmx-systems/dmx-documentation/docs/admin.rst

 Your DMX database will be created in a directory that you can configure.
 In the self-contained default distribution, it is created in a folder called ``dmx-db`` in the working directory.
-In the Debian/Ubuntu package the default path to the database is ``/var/lib/deepamehta/deepamehta-db``.

 .. code:: bash